NRIX Long Call Strategy

 NRIX (Nurix Therapeutics, Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Nurix Therapeutics, Inc., a biopharmaceutical company, focuses on the discovery, development, and commercialization of small molecule therapies for the treatment of cancer and immune disorders.
-The company develops NX-2127, an orally available Bruton's tyrosine kinase (BTK) degrader for the treatment of relapsed or refractory B-cell malignancies; NX-5948, an orally bioavailable BTK degrader for the treatment of relapsed or refractory B-cell malignancies and autoimmune diseases; and NX-1607, an orally available Casitas B-lineage lymphoma proto-oncogene-B (CBL-B) inhibitor for immuno-oncology indications.
-It also develops NX-0255, a CBL-B inhibitor for ex vivo use to enhance adoptive T-cell therapy; and DeTIL-0255 that is in the Phase 1 clinical trial for the treatment of gynecologic cancers, including ovarian, endometrial, and cervical cancer.
-The company has a strategic collaboration agreement with Gilead Sciences, Inc. for cancer and other challenging diseases patients; and Sanofi S.A.
+Nurix Therapeutics, Inc., a clinical stage biopharmaceutical company, focuses on the discovery, development, and commercialization of small molecule and antibody therapies for the treatment of cancer, inflammatory conditions, and other diseases.
+The company develops NX-5948, an orally bioavailable BTK degrader, that is in Phase 2 clinical trials for the treatment of relapsed or refractory B-cell malignancies and autoimmune diseases; NX-2127, an orally bioavailable Bruton’s tyrosine kinase (BTK) degrader, that is in Phase Phase 1a/1b clinical trials for the treatment of relapsed or refractory B-cell malignancies; and NX-1607, an orally bioavailable Casitas B-lineage lymphoma proto-oncogene-B (CBL-B) inhibitor, that is in Phase 1a/1b clinical trials to treat immuno-oncology indications.
+It is also developing NX-0479/GS-6791, a IRAK4 degrader for the treatment of rheumatoid arthritis and other inflammatory diseases.
+The company has a strategic collaboration agreement with Gilead Sciences, Inc. (Gilead), Sanofi S.A.
+(Sanofi), and Pfizer Inc. (Pfizer) for co-development and co-commercialization for multiple drug candidates.
 The company was formerly known as Nurix Inc. and changed its name to Nurix Therapeutics, Inc. in October 2018.
-The company was incorporated in 2009 and is headquartered in San Francisco, California.
+Nurix Therapeutics, Inc. was incorporated in 2009 and is headquartered in Brisbane, California.

 What is a long call on NRIX?